 Treatment Options for Dentin Hypersensitivity

-Having ruled out other causes for your sensitivity, your dentist may recommend desensitizing toothpaste to seal off the dentin tubules (connected nerves) that cause the discomfort.
+Having ruled out other causes for your sensitivity, your dentist may recommend desensitising toothpaste, which helps to seal off the dentin tubules (connected nerves) that cause the discomfort.
 It usually takes at least a month of regular use before you notice results.

 Loose or Broken Filling

-Unfortunately fillings do not last forever, and when they break or become loose, you may experience sensitivity due to bacteria getting underneath, causing the tooth to decay further.
+Unfortunately, fillings don't last forever, and when they break or become loose, you may experience sensitivity due to bacteria getting underneath, causing the tooth to decay further.
 Luckily, this problem is easily remedied with a new filling or crown.

+A common sign of a cracked tooth is a sharp pain when biting down, but one that disappears after releasing that bite.
 A cracked tooth may not be visible to the naked eye.
 It may not even show on X-rays, making a diagnosis difficult.
-Common sign of a cracked tooth is a sharp pain when biting down, but one that disappears after releasing that bite.
 Cracks involving a break around a filling can be repaired with a new filling or crown, but when a crack extends into the pulp of the tooth, you may need root canal treatment before a crown can be placed.
-Ultimately, a crack that extends below the gumline and into the root of the tooth will need to be removed.
+Ultimately, a crack that extends below the gum line and into the root of the tooth will need to be removed.

 An abscessed tooth occurs when the pulp of your tooth – which is made up of nerve and blood vessels – becomes infected.
-The symptoms can include fever, persistent pain and facial swelling.
-Usually, there is pus-filled swelling at the root tip, which drains periodically and gives you a bad taste in your mouth.
+Symptoms can include fever, persistent pain and facial swelling.
+Usually, there's pus-filled swelling at the root tip, which drains periodically and gives you a bad taste in your mouth.
 You will need root canal treatment to save any tooth that has abscessed.

 Dental procedures, like removing deep decay or preparing a tooth prepared for a crown, can inflame the nerves within the pulp tissue.
 This can cause a temporary sensitivity to hot and cold, but it usually dissipates after a week or two.

-Whether you have one sensitive tooth or several, it is wise to see your dentist right away.
-Early diagnosis and treatment can ensure that small problems will not progress into more serious dental complications or the loss of a tooth.
+Whether you have one sensitive tooth or several, it's wise to see your dentist right away.
+Early diagnosis and treatment can ensure that small problems won't progress into more serious dental complications or the loss of a tooth.